necludov/necludov.github.io/content/_index.md

 {{< hint info >}}
 **Regarding the war**\
-I know at least one of the teachers who has been organizing Ukrainian physics olympiads for me and who now fights for Ukraine with an AR in his hands.
-The help for Ukraine is needed more than ever before.
-[The list of organizations where you can make a donation.](https://standforukraine.com/)
+I know teachers who organized the Ukrainian Physics Olympiad when I was a kid but now fight for Ukraine with an AR in their hands.
+Ukraine needs help now more than ever.
+[Here’s a list of organizations where you can make a donation](https://standforukraine.com/).
 {{< /hint >}}

 # Selected Papers